neuresthetics/resto_kit/README.md

 # resto_kit

-**A private, job-agnostic personal knowledge base and decision-support system for water damage restoration work, built to be loaded into an AI voice assistant for faster, more consistent field decisions.**
+**A systematic, job-agnostic personal knowledge base and decision-support system for water damage restoration work, built to be loaded into an AI voice assistant for faster, more consistent field decisions.**

 ## Purpose